Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The second course is Biomedical Systems Biology.
 You are given the opportunity to get acquainted with state of the art systems biology approaches for the study of response of biological (micro)organisms to environmental stress.

-The remainder of the programme provides elective courses and major practical training, whereby students carry out two research projects.
+The remainder of the programme provides elective courses and major practical training, during which students carry out two research projects.
 One of these will cover a fundamentally oriented aspect of biochemistry and metabolic diseases, such as the basis of infectious processes or the developmental biology of organisms with mutations in their cellular anabolic machinery (i.e. mitochondrial biogenesis).
 Subsequently, a more medically oriented topic will be investigated, such as the genetic basis of human storage diseases and its cure, and the curing of major infectious diseases, e.g. Candida albicans infections in operation patients and AIDS patients.

-Generally we advise to do the first traineeship at the Science faculty's Swammerdam Institute of Life Sciences (SILS) to get a proper grip on the necessary experimental approaches.
+Generally we advise students to do the first traineeship at the Science faculty's Swammerdam Institute of Life Sciences (SILS) to get a proper grip on the necessary experimental approaches.
 Finally, in the last two months of the MSc track a theoretical paper on a topic in Medical Biochemistry and Biotechnology is offered by the participating groups of the Faculty of Science (SILS), the Academic Medical Centre of the University of Amsterdam, the Netherlands Cancer Institute and Sanquin Research.
 This topic may have NO overlap with the topics that were studied during the traineeships.

 Is Medical Biochemistry and Biotechnology the track for me?